 Henry is a migratory beekeeper, which means he transports his bees to different apiaries throughout the year.
 In January, most of his hives are trucked to the Sacramento Valley in California and are rented out to pollinate almond orchards.
 After they return to Oregon in March, some of his hives are used to pollinate fruit and seed crops in the Willamette Valley and others are placed in remote areas of the Oregon Coast Range, which provide his bees the ideal environment for producing varietal wildflower honeys.
 By mid-summer, most Old Blue hives end up in apiaries toward the coast where temperatures are more moderate, and they can take advantage of late-season nectar and pollen flows.

 About the Honey

-We offer a limited amount of a few varietal honeys that are produced in spring.
+We offer a limited amount of a few varietal honeys that are produced in spring and fall.
 These honeys aren't commercially available, contain extra pollen, and have unusual flavors.
 They also are lower-yielding, much more labor intensive, and inconsistent from year to year, but we think they're special enough to justify going to the extra effort to produce them and keep them separate from main-season honeys.

 What our customers are saying about Old Blue Raw Honey: